-Perimeter Security.
+Perimeter Security

-Buudda Brothers will employ the following perimeter safety features to ensure perimeter safety by proactively preparing for, identifying, and discouraging potential threats to the building and community.
-Signage will be posted around the facility perimeter warning and notifying persons of company policies and security features.
-The Commission requires, as set forth in 935 CMR 500.110(4), that limited access areas be identified by the posting of a sign that shall be a minimum of 12" x 12" and which states: "Do Not Enter-Limited Access Area-Access Limited to Authorized Personnel Only" in lettering no smaller than one inch in height.
-These signs will be posted around the perimeter as access inside BB's premises will be restricted to BB owners, designated employees, agents of the Commission, state and local law enforcement, security personnel, and escorted authorized visitors in compliance with 935 CMR 500.110(4)(c).
-A current list of employees with access to limited access areas will be available to law enforcement and the Commission upon request.

-Any trespassers must be quickly spotted and easily identified.
-Pursuant to 935 CMR 500.110(5)(g), any trees, bushes, and other foliage outside of the Marijuana Establishment shall be maintained so as to prevent a Person or Persons from concealing themselves from site.
-BB plans to limit any unnecessary foliage on its premises for security purposes.
-Again, BB's facility will be equipped with perimeter sensors in the parking lot that will be integrated with the video surveillance system and notify authorized persons when motion is detected.
+Buudda Brothers 90 Sargeant Street Facility ("BB") will employ the following safety features to ensure perimeter safety by proactively preparing for, identifying, and/or discouraging potential threats to the building and community.
+Signage will be posted around the facility perimeter warning and notifying persons of company policies and certain security features.
+All limited access areas will be identified by the posting of a sign that shall be a minimum of 12" x 12" and which states: "Do Not Enter-Limited Access Areas-Access Limited to Authorized Personnel Only" in lettering no smaller than one inch in height.
+Any trees, bushes and other foliage outside of the Marijuana Establishment shall be maintained to prevent a person or persons from concealing themselves from sight.
+As previously mentioned, our facility will also be equipped with perimeter sensors in the parking lot that will be integrated with the video surveillance system and to notify authorized persons when motion is detected.